iceteahub1/Test/README.md

 # Test
-Got it!
-Here's an updated version of the Python program that reads URLs from a file named `urls.txt` and extracts video URLs ending with `.mp4` and photo URLs ending with `orig`:
+Python program that reads URLs from a file named `urls.txt` and extracts video URLs ending with `.mp4` and photo URLs ending with `orig`:

 1. **Create `urls.txt`**: Make sure you have a file named `urls.txt` with the list of URLs (e.g., `https://twitter.com/somepage`, `https://x.com/anotherpage`).